mlcruz/articleFormatter/README.md

 Some commom errors:

-1. Error : `Unexpected token at index $Offset$` => Something is badly formated.
+1. Error : `Unexpected token at index $Offset` => Something is badly formated.
 Use notepad++ or something similar and goto to the reported character offset and fix the error

-2. Error: `Syntax Error: Unexpected token at index $Offset$ : Expected $Token$, got % ` => A comment is messing things up somewhere.
+2. Error: `Syntax Error: Unexpected token at index $Offset : Expected $Token, got % ` => A comment is messing things up somewhere.
 Probably fixed by now

 3. Error : `SyntaxError: Unexpected token at index 0: Expected "@", got "%"` => First line in the file is a comment.

+4. SyntaxError: `Escape sequence not recognized: $Sequence` => Some escape sequence is not parseable.
+To fix, replace or remove the unrecognized sequence

 ### Implementation: